Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 1. Water thoroughly until it drains from the bottom

-2. If soil is compacted, poke holes with a chopstick to help water penetrate
+2. If the soil is compacted, poke holes with a chopstick to help water penetrate

 3. Consider bottom watering for severely dry soil